SAP/sap-btp-service-operator/newdocu.md

 To set input parameters, you may use the `parameters` and `parametersFrom` fields in the `spec` field of the `ServiceInstance` or `ServiceBinding` resource:

 - `parameters`: Can be used to specify a set of properties to be sent to the broker.
-The data specified will be passed “as-is” to the broker without any modifications - aside from converting it to JSON for transmission to the broker if the `spec` field is specified as YAML.
+The data specified will be passed "as-is" to the broker without any modifications - aside from converting it to JSON for transmission to the broker if the `spec` field is specified as YAML.
 Any valid YAML or JSON constructs are supported.
 Only one `parameters` field may be specified per `spec`.
 - `parametersFrom`: Enables you to specify one or more secrets, and the corresponding keys within those secrets, holding JSON-formatted parameters to be sent to the broker.
 The `parametersFrom` field is a list that supports multiple sources referenced per `spec`, defining an asymmetric relationship where the `ServiceInstance` resource can define several related secrets.
 - `watchParametersFromChanges`: (boolean) This field determines whether changes to the secret values referenced in `parametersFrom` should trigger an automatic update of the service instance.
 If `true`, any change to the referenced secret values will trigger the update of the service instance.
 Defaults to `false`.